The Symbolism Associated with Your Favorite Easter Colors

 When the spring season rolls around and it's time to decorate, everyone seems naturally drawn to pretty pastels.
-After all, with Easter coming soon, it only seems fitting to decorate with soft pinks, fresh greens, and delicate lilacs.
-For those who celebrate the holiday, you may find these hues even more fitting in your seasonal décor once you learn the deeper meaning behind them.
+After all, with Easter 2022 coming soon, it only seems fitting to decorate with soft pinks, fresh greens, and delicate lilacs.
+Those who celebrate the holiday may find these hues even more fitting in your seasonal décor once you learn the deeper meaning behind them.
 According to the "Encyclopedia Britannica," the color sequence that the Roman Catholic church follows today was first established in 1198 when Pope Innocent III wrote the treatise, "The Mystery of the Sacred Altar."
 In his outline, the Pope based color symbolism on interpretations from the Song of Solomon in the Old Testament, such as white emulating purity and red signifying martyrdom.
 Today, those associations ring true in the traditions of cultures and religious denominations around the world.
 For you, the hidden meaning behind each of these Easter colors may inspire your crafts and decorations.